-Adversaries attack in the same manner as the characters, by rolling against a TARGET NUMBER, with appropriate ability score bonuses (STR, DEX, INT, WIS, CHR) applied to attack rolls.
-The default adversary TARGET NUMBER is 11, and it is adjusted up or down, depending upon whether the adversary is higher or lower level than the PCs.
+Adversaries attack in the same manner as the characters, by rolling against a TARGET NUMBER with appropriate ability score bonuses (STR, DEX, INT, WIS, CHR) applied to attack rolls.
+The default adversary TARGET NUMBER is 11 and it is adjusted up or down, depending upon whether the adversary is higher or lower level than the PCs.
 For example, a group of adversaries that is two HD lower than the average level of the party would have a TARGET NUMBER of 13 (default number of 11, plus two).
-A "boss" adversary that is four levels higher than the average level of the party would have a TARGET NUMBER of seven (11 - 4 = 7).
+A "boss" adversary that is four levels higher than the average level of the party would have a TARGET NUMBER of the party would have a TARGET NUMBER of seven (11 - 4 = 7).